CyberTorresTech/Remediation-Communication/README.md

 **Hi [Team],**

 Based on our initial vulnerability scan and assessment, we have created a set of scripts to help you tackle the initial remediation efforts.
-These scripts target key vulnerabilities and can be easily integrated into your deployment platform (e.g., SCCM).
+These scripts target key vulnerabilities and can be easily integrated into your deployment platform (e.g., System Center Configuration Manager).
 Please test them before deploying to production.

 ### Vulnerabilities and Remediations:
 1. [**Third-Party Software Removal (Wireshark)**](https://github.com/CyberTorresTech/Remediation-Automated/blob/main/Uninstalling%20Wire-Shark)